 Maui Tour Tips

 No scuba diving within 24 hours of your tour to avoid decompression sickness.
 (It’s okay to snorkel/swim)

 Dress warmly (long pants, long sleeve shirt, closed shoes, and thick socks above the ankle).

-Eat a late lunch or early dinner or bring your meal to store in our cooler.
+Eat a late lunch or early dinner or bring your meal to enjoy over sunset.

 Drink plenty of fluids.
 Bring water, sunglasses, sunscreen, wide brim hat, camera, and a tripod.

-Reserve as early as possible as our Maui stargazing tours fill up.
+Reserve as early as possible as our stargazing tours fill up.

 Wait for instructions before touching the telescope.